Kirsten Dunst

 BirthdayApr 30, 1982

 In 2011, Dunst starred as a depressed newlywed in Lars von Trier's drama Melancholia, which earned her the Cannes Film Festival Award For Best Actress.
-In 2015, she played Peggy Blumquist in the second season of the FX series Fargo, earning a Primetime Emmy Award nomination for the role.
+In 2015, she played hairdresser Peggy Blumquist in the second season of the FX series Fargo, earning a Primetime Emmy Award nomination for the role.
 Dunst had a supporting role in the film Hidden Figures (2016), and leading roles in Coppola's The Beguiled (2017) and in the dark comedy series On Becoming a God in Central Florida (2019), for which she received a third Golden Globe nomination.
-Dunst earned her fourth nomination for a Golden Globe and first nomination for an Academy Award for her performance in the psychological drama The Power of the Dog (2021).
-In 2024, she led the dystopian thriller film Civil War.
+Dunst earned her fourth Golden Globe nomination and first Academy Award nomination for her performance as a troubled wife in the psychological drama The Power of the Dog (2021).
+In 2024, following a two-year hiatus, she led the dystopian thriller film Civil War, and costarred with Channing Tatum in the true-crime drama Roofman (2025).
+She is married to actor Jesse Plemons and they have two sons.

 Biography from the Wikipedia article Kirsten Dunst.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.